uber-go/guide/style.md

 Assuming you have implemented a variety of list types using a shared `AbstractList`, avoid embedding the `AbstractList` in your concrete list implementations.
-Instead, hand-write only the methods to your concrete list that they will delegate to the abstract list.
+Instead, hand-write only the methods to your concrete list that will delegate to the abstract list.

 ```go
 type AbstractList struct {}